albnavarro/mob-project/README.md

 * gulp init

-It may happen that by executing the gulp init task it is not possible to create the css folder automatically inside the compiled folder (probably for a permissions problem).
+It may happen that by executing the task initializeCritical inside init flow is generates an error like:
+Error: ENOENT: no such file or directory, open ' ..... /www/assets/css/critical.css' This becoust is not possible to create the css folder automatically inside the compiled folder (probably for a permissions problem).

-In this case, just create the www/assets/css folder by hand.
+In this case, just create the www/assets/**css** folder by hand.
-To be noticed.
+Sorry, to do.

 ### Type this command form minify css/js and revisioning by appending content hash to filenames )